Hosting a Competition

 Register a Competition

-Be sure to register your competition at least two months prior to the competition in order to meet the publishing deadlines for Zymurgy magazine.
+Be sure to register your competition at least two months prior to the competition.
 Announcing the competition even earlier allows time for homebrewers to brew a beer just for your competition.

 There is a $30 fee for registering your competition with the AHA/BJCP.
 This administration fee is payable by credit card through a secure PayPal account.

 Any changes or updates to your competition registration are handled through BJCP.org.
 These changes will typically be reflected on HomebrewersAssociation.org within 24 hours.
 If you have made changes on BJCP.org that are not appearing on HomebrewersAssociation.org, please contact us.